bzamecnik/ml/instrument-classification/README.md

 ### classify_instrument.py

-Evaluates a trained model on a single audio file and predicts the instrument family from the audio.
+Predicts instrument family from a single audio file using a trained model.

 `classify_instrument.sh` - a wrapper with a path to a model fixed

-### analyze_error_by_pitch.py
+### evaluate.py

+Computes and plots various evaluation data from the training process.

+- learning curves - overfittering or underfitting?
+- confusion matrices - What are the errors between target classes?
-How is the classification error distributed with respect to pitch?
+- How is the classification error distributed with respect to pitch?